hydrokin/Calculator/README.md

 ### Running the Calculator App

-1. Run the command `python calculator.py` to start the calculator application.
+1. Run the command `calculator.py` to start the calculator application.
 2. Follow the on-screen prompts to perform calculations.
 3. Choose the desired operation by entering the corresponding number (1-4).
 4. Enter the first number and press Enter.